uvish/LinkManagementAngular/README.md

-Simple Authorization-API written using Spring Boot.
+Simple API using Spring Boot and MySQL.

-Requires a database by the name of "users" (CREATE DATABASE users)
+Requires a database by the name of "users"